 Sand’s angle of repose, or the maximum slope at which it remains stable, is critical in determining the pile’s stability.

-As you construct your sand pile, it’s essential to consider the physical properties of the sand you’re working with.
+As you construct your sand pile, it’s essential to consider the physical properties of the piling sand you’re working with.

-Sand provides varying levels of cohesion, friction, and permeability, all of which impact the pile’s stability.
+Piling sand provides varying levels of cohesion, friction, and permeability, all of which impact the pile’s stability.

 Understanding these properties allows you to adjust your construction techniques accordingly.